node-fetch/node-fetch/README.md

 	});

 // post with form-data (custom headers)
-// note that getHeaders() is non-standard api
+// note that getHeaders() is non-standard API

 var FormData = require('form-data');
 var form = new FormData();